ajeyln/kodekloud_devops_learning/git_beginners/02_git_branches.md

 Steps:
 1. Switch to master using **git checkout master**
-2. git merge <branch name> :  to merge the branch with master
+2. git merge <BRANCH_NAME> :  to merge the branch with master

 ### Labs